Explainable Goal-Driven Agents and Robots -- A Comprehensive Review: Terminology Classification

 This section presents a number of application scenarios for XGDAI that are primarily reported in the literature.
 These are summarized in Table \ref{tab1_supp} in the supplementary materials.

-\begin{itemize} \item \textbf{Robot-human collaborative tasks} involve close interactions with humans in factory settings and teaming in an outdoor setting are the predominantly mentioned application scenarios in literature.
-In robot-human collaborative scenarios, explainability (i.e., transparency) of XGDAI was shown to enhance the quality of task performance \cite{breazeal2005effects} and to enable both robots or humans to take responsibility (credit or blame) for their actions in collaborative situations \cite{kim2006should}.
+\begin{itemize} \item \textbf{Robot-human collaborative tasks} involve close interactions with humans in factory settings, and teaming in an outdoor setting are the predominantly mentioned application scenarios in literature.
+In robot-human collaborative scenarios, explainability (i.e., transparency) of XGDAI was shown to enhance the quality of task performance \cite{breazeal2005effects} and to enable both robots and humans to take responsibility (credit or blame) for their actions in collaborative situations \cite{kim2006should}.

 \item \textbf{Robot navigation}, where the robot or agent-controlled vehicle moves through an environment towards a goal while avoiding obstacles.
 Examples of navigation applications include solving a maze or self-driving vehicles.
-Explanations are generated in this domain to explain why certain routes are chosen over others, or what obstacles are detected and avoided.
+Explanations are generated in this domain to explain why specific routes are chosen over others or what obstacles are detected and avoided.

-\item In \textbf{game applications}, explainability techniques are used for the purpose of describing gameplay behaviour, whether of non-player characters (NPCs) \cite{molineaux2018towards} or of player characters \cite{madumal2019explainable}.
-The latter is used to decompose behaviour of human-controlled players into discrete elements that can then be programmed into computer-controlled agents to emulate human gameplay.
+\item \textbf{Game applications} used explainability techniques to describe gameplay behavior, whether of non-player characters (NPCs) \cite{molineaux2018towards} or player characters \cite{madumal2019explainable}.
+The latter is used to decompose the behavior of human-controlled players into discrete elements that can then be programmed into computer-controlled agents to emulate human gameplay.

-\item The \textbf{healthcare} industry employs agents and robots for applications such as medical diagnosis and as caregivers.
-The use of autonomous agents in this field is strictly regulated as any error may potentially harm a patient.
-Using explainer systems, the steps in which the agents arrive at a diagnosis can be traced.
-Medical experts acting as "human-in-the-loop" are then able to observe the agents' justifications and correct them if an erroneous diagnosis was performed.
+\item \textbf{Healthcare} applications employed agents and robots for medical diagnosis and as caregivers.
+Autonomous agents in this field are strictly regulated as any error may potentially harm a patient.
+Using explainer systems, the agents' steps to arrive at a diagnosis can be traced.
+Medical experts acting as "human-in-the-loop" can observe the agents' justifications and correct them if an erroneous diagnosis is performed.

-\item \textbf{Training} or teaching scenarios involve the use of agents in the role of either instructors or students.
+\item \textbf{Training} or teaching scenarios involve agents in the role of either instructors or students.
 As instructors, the agents analyze students' strengths and weaknesses to create individualized teaching syllabi.
-As students, agents emulate human behaviour, for example, pilots in cockpits.
+As students, agents emulate human behavior of, for example, pilots in cockpits.
 Explanation generation methods are used for the latter to diagnose their reasoning and decisions.